 For records, and badge flights at Diamond or higher level, position data shall be recorded by a flight recorder.
-For badge flights, position data for a Silver or Gold badge distance flight may also be recorded by a GPS position recorder.
-Confirmation of position at specific locations is done by the following:
+For Gold or Silver badge flights, position data may also be recorded by a position recorder.
+Position evidence shall be gathered as follows:

 - a.
-POINT OF RELEASE Point of release shall be taken from FR data or, when a GPS position recorder is used for a badge flight, release position shall be reconciled with the "notch" recorded by a stand-alone barograph (the appendix to this chapter refers).
-If a notch is not evident, the release position may be estimated by the OO or the person who served as the tow pilot or ground launch operator for the flight. - WAY POINTS GPS evidence must show indisputable proof that the glider crossed a start or finish line, a fix was recorded either exactly on the way point coordinates or within its OZ, or a straight line drawn between two consecutive valid fixes crosses the OZ boundary.
+POINT OF RELEASE The point of release data shall be taken from an FR, or a PR (as above), or certified by an OO or tow pilot / ground launch operator for a straight distance flight carrying only a barograph. - b.
+WAY POINTS ACHIEVED GPS evidence must show indisputable proof that: the glider crossed a start or finish line, a fix was recorded either exactly on the way point coordinates or within its OZ, or a straight line drawn between two consecutive valid fixes crosses the OZ boundary. - c.
+FINISH ALTERNATIVES If a finish fix is claimed, its position shall be taken from FR or PR data.
+When the landing location is the finish point, its position shall be determined as in 4.5.5b or 4.5.6b, and if necessary, certified as in 5.3.2.